 Developing more understanding

 Education and mentorship both play key roles in successful and sustainable DEI ventures.
-Our Taskforce is developing training around unconscious bias and identifying opportunities for more cultural engagement.
+Our Taskforce develops and administers training around unconscious bias and identifying opportunities for more cultural engagement.
 At the same time, they are establishing mentorship and sponsorship initiatives for new hires from minority communities.
 This effort better equips these staff members to handle challenges, build their careers and visualize a path forward.

 Establishing employee resource network groups

 Employee resource networks (ERNs) are specific groups tailored to the DEI space.
 By offering a range of ERNs, including but not limited to Black professionals, LGBTQ+ staff members, Latinx employees, women in leadership, young professionals and health and wellness, staff have an inclusive and dedicated environment.
 Effective group engagement will filter out the work completed by these ERNs to the broader company as an educational effort.

 Why DEI initiatives are important to every business

 There are very few truly unifying factors in the world of business.
 Outside of easily transferable skills like critical thinking and effective communication, you may be hard-pressed to name a quality that can add value to virtually any open position or role.
 Diversity in employee backgrounds and experiences is another one of these broadly applicable benefits.